Birr Castle: History

-The demesne
+The Demesne

-Situation
+Location

 The demesne runs south and south-east of Birr town centre.
 The main public entrance is through a courtyard; there is no direct public access to the castle, which faces into the demesne, with an internal gate on a bridge over a dry moat separating the castle's inner surrounds from the broader parkland.
 The entrance courtyard contains the Science Centre, café, shop and garden entrance, while the family have an ornamental private road gateway, with a large adjoining gate lodge, occupied by a staff member, just to the north.

 Birr's main river, the River Camcor, enters the demesne near the castle, and continues through a pond to flow into the Little Brosna River, which in turn marks the border between Counties Offaly and Tipperary, and flows on to the Shannon.
 The demesne is open to the public for a fee, with an annual subscription available for Friends of Birr Castle Demesne.